 Numerous amusement companies designed and manufactured coin-operated EM games between the early 1950s and late 1970s.
 Sega began producing games in the early 1960s, with the the 1966 release of Periscope emerging as their first successful EM venture.
 Until the mid-1970s, the company structured itself around this market, however with the advent of more complex and reliable "video games" - those which use a combination of solid state electronics to draw a picture on a television screen, Sega became less focused on its EM operations, ending with the release of Plinker's Canyon in 1976.

 In the late 1960s, "video projection" electro-mechanical games began appearing, with the likes of Sega's Duck Hunt (1968) dropping physical moving targets in favour of projected animated images, helping to set the tone for the first half of the 1970s.
-However, due to a reliance on physical moving parts (and by extension, high maintenance costs), all types of electro-mechanical arcade games are difficult to find outside of museums, with most being taken out of service in the early 1980s.
+A number of arcade video games were inspired by electro-mechanical arcade games (particularly the "video projection" type) during the 1970s, until video games eventually replaced electro-mechanical games with the arrival of Space Invaders (1978).
+Due to a reliance on physical moving parts (and by extension, high maintenance costs), all types of electro-mechanical arcade games are difficult to find outside of museums, with most being taken out of service in the early 1980s.

 This category has the following 14 subcategories, out of 14 total.